Furmissile/sqdash/README.md

 Much appreciation to the [Cogmasters](https://discord.gg/Q6GcH6r5Gt) team who answered my countless questions about not only how to use Concord, but also managed to teach me C and so much about databases!

-## Disclaimer on Open Source
-This project is not designed to be edited or forked by other users.
-That being said, there are a few crucial files that are missing from this project such as a `main.c`, how the project gets compiled, and the utilities used for the support server.
-The only code that is maintained and posted are the mechanics relevant to the player as pertains to the license.
-Here you will find how all the features work, how the scales work, and even be able to locate outlines on how the mechanic is intended to work.

-All questions, comments, and concerns should be brought to the support server so that they may be more adequately addressed.

 ## License
 This project has a custom [license](https://github.com/Furmissile/sqdash/blob/main/LICENSE).
 Please check it out!